 The best part?
 It doesn’t cost a thing (who says no to free marketing?)

-In truth, all it will cost you is a bit of time and thought towards your marketing approach.
 To help make this process painless, we’ve put together a Google Maps guide to walk you through getting listed, ranking higher, and boosting your business.

 What is Google Maps marketing?